-"17.1 International Economics and Trade Finance" is adapted from "1.2 International Trade and Finance as Parts of International Economics" in "International Trade and Finance, Part 1," by Kenrick H. Jordan, published by Conestoga Co NonCommercial-S is used under a Creative Commons Attribution-
+"17.1 International Economics and Trade Finance" is adapted from "1.2 International Trade and Finance as Parts of International Economics" in "International Trade and Finance, Part 1," by Kenrick H. Jordan, published by Conestoga College Open Learning in 2024, and is used under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.